Steve James (actor)

-Steve James (February 19, 1952 – December 18, 1993) was an American actor, stunt performer and martial artist.
-He starred mostly in action films, often from Cannon Films, such as the American Ninja series, The Delta Force (1986), The Exterminator (1980), and Avenging Force (1986).
-James also portrayed Kung Fu Joe in the 1988 comedy/spoof film I'm Gonna Git You Sucka, and its 1990 television pilot spinoff Hammer, Slammer, & Slade.
+Steven Wall James (February 19, 1952 – December 18, 1993) was an American actor and stunt performer.
+He was best-known for his roles in 1980s action films, often from Cannon Films, such as the American Ninja series, The Delta Force (1986), The Exterminator (1980), and Avenging Force (1986).
+He also portrayed Kung Fu Joe in the 1988 comedy/spoof film I'm Gonna Git You Sucka, and its 1990 television pilot spinoff Hammer, Slammer, & Slade.

 Early life

 James was born and raised in New York City.
 His father was trumpet player Hubie James, and his uncle was James Wall, who played Mr. Baxter on the children's television series Captain Kangaroo.
 His godfather was Joe Seneca who, among many roles, played Danny Glover's character's father in Silverado.
 Seneca was instrumental in Steve becoming interested in action films as he took him to movies on 42nd Street when he was a child.
 He graduated from Power Memorial Academy in 1970, then attended C. W. Post College as an Arts and Film major.

+James was a long-time practitioner of the Chinese martial art fu jow pai.